-Patients usually present in the 4th and 5th decades of life and is very uncommon in children.
-There is a recognised male predilection ( M:F being ~2-3:1).
+Patients usually present in the 4th and 5th decades of life and they are very uncommon in children.
+There is a recognised male predilection ( M:F = 2.5:1).
 Most lesions are diagnosed incidentally.

 Pulmonary hamartomas are usually asymptomatic and found incidentally when imaging the chest for other reasons.
 It can occasionally present with haemoptysis, bronchial obstruction and cough (especially endobronchial types) 6.

-Hamartomas may be chondromatous or leiomyomatous (the former being more common) or a mixture.
+Hamartomas may be chondromatous (more common), leiomyomatous, or a mixture.
 At least two mesenchymal elements are present in them.
 They are unencapsulated, lobulated tumours with connective tissue septa.

 As with any hamartoma it is composed of tissues that normally constitute in the lung and bronchi.
 The tissue elements, although mature, are disorganized.
 On rare occasion, they contain principally fatty tissue, in which case they are called lipomatous hamartomas or endobronchial lipomas.